MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/m365-integration-overview.md

 ---
-title: Integrating with Microsoft 365
+title: Integrating with Office apps and Microsoft 365
-description: Learn how to integrate Business Central with Microsoft 365.
+description: Learn how to integrate Business Central with Office apps and Microsoft 365.
 author: kennienp
 ms.reviewer: solsen
 ms.topic: overview